Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Lower Bound

 We cannot simply concatenate all $M_{i}$'s to form a larger Monge matrix.
 We use Proposition~\ref{prop:adjustment} instead.
 Initially, we set $M=M_{0}$.
-Then we consider every other $M_{i}$ one-by-one maintaining invariant that the current $M$ is Monge and its last row is $n,n-1,\ldots,1$.
-In every step we add the vector $H=[-n+1,-n+3,\ldots,n-1]$ to the current matrix $M$, obtaining a matrix $M'$ whose last row is $1,2,\ldots,n$.
+Then we consider every other $M_{i}$ one-by-one maintaining invariant that the current $M$ is Monge and its last row is $1,2,\ldots,n$.
+In every step we add the vector $H=[n-1,n-3,\ldots,-n+1]$ to the current matrix $M$, obtaining a matrix $M'$ whose last row is $n,n-1,\ldots,1$.
 By Proposition~\ref{prop:adjustment}, $M'$ is Monge.
 Then we can construct the new $M$ by appending $M_{i}$ without its first row to $M'$.
-Because the first row of $M_{i}$ is also $1,2,\ldots,n$, the new $M$ is also Monge.
-Furthermore, because we add the same value to all elements in the same column of $M_{i}$, answering subcolumn minimum queries on $M_{i}$ can be done with subcolumn minimum queries on the final $M$.
-The lower part of Figure~\ref{fig:reduction} depicts the final Monge matrix $M$.
+Because the first row of $M_{i}$ is also $n-1,n-2,\ldots,1$, the new $M$ is also Monge.
+Furthermore, because we add the same value to all elements in the same column of $M_{i}$, answering subcolumn maximum queries on $M_{i}$ can be done with subcolumn maximum queries on the final $M$.
+The right side of Figure~\ref{fig:reduction} depicts the final Monge matrix $M$.

-We need to argue that elements of $M$ can be accessed in $O(1)$ using a data structure of size $O(1)$.
+We need to argue that elements of $M$ can be accessed in $O(1)$ time using a data structure of size $O(n)$.
 To retrieve $M[j,k]$, first we lookup in $O(1)$ time the appropriate $M_{i}$ from which it originates.
 This can be preprocessed and stored for every $j$ in $O(n)$ total space and allows us to reduce the question to retrieving $M_{i}[j',k]$.
-Because Proposition~\ref{prop:adjustment} is applied exactly $n-1-i$ times after appending $M_{i}$ to the current $M$, then we can return $M_{i}[j',k]+(n-1-i)H[k]$.
+Because Proposition~\ref{prop:adjustment} is applied exactly $n-1-i$ times after appending $M_{i}$ to the current $M$, then we can return $M_{i}[j',k]+(n-1-i)\cdot H[k]$.
 To find $M_{i}[j',k]$, we just directly use Equation~\ref{eqn:M_i}, which requires only storing $a'_{1},a'_{2},\ldots,a'_{n}$ in $O(n)$ total space. \end{proof}